ParallelMaths/parallel/pages/2-good-will-hunting.md

 </div>

 <div class="solution">
-  The correct answer is (b) or (c).<br/>
-  Because both trees have 1 dot connected to 5 lines, 1 dot connected to 3 line and 6 dots connected to 1 line.
+  <p>The correct answer is (b) or (c).
+Because both trees have 1 dot connected to 5 lines, 1 dot connected to 3 line and 6 dots connected to 1 line.</p>
 </div>
 :::

 :::problem